Reading: Understanding Text Structure

 Purpose: To introduce a specific example that helps explain a general idea.

-Your Turn!
-Choose the Right Signpost.
+Quiz: Choose the Right Signpost

 Choose the best discourse marker to link the two sentences.